docat-org/docat/CONTRIBUTING.md

 fixes # (if any)
 ```

-Type could be one of *feat, docs, fix, ...* and scope could be *backend, web, ...*
+Type could be one of *feat, docs, fix, ...* and scope could be *docat, web, ...*
 you don't have to provide a scope when the change is for the whole repository like README updates.

 Execute linters by running `tox` in the backand or `yarn lint`.